asunol/ecoli_colloidal_wholecell_model/data/MSD_data/Experimental_Data/README.txt

 Experimental MSD values for the bGEM.
+The data was obtained by Diana Valverde-Mendez.
 Please see the plotting notebook and the github associated with the experiments for more information.